 Raise your hand if you L-O-V-E Pinterest?

-My traffic grew from 4,000 pageviews a month to now over 60k pageviews a month.
+My traffic grew from 4,000 pageviews a month to now over 60k pageviews a month when I started using Pinterest.

 And for many new bloggers who just started a blog, trying to figure out how to get people to their blog seems like a challenge.

-They start a YouTube channel, an Instagram profile, maybe even Snapchat and a Twitter profile.
+They start a YouTube channel, an Instagram profile, maybe even TikTok and a Twitter profile.

 Yet, nothing.